Social inclusion and gender equality

-Development drags when half a country’s population—women—is not participating fully in its economic, social, and political life.
+Development is slowed when half a country’s population—women—is not participating fully in its economic, social, and political life.

 Widespread sexism translates into lower levels of investment in the education, health, and nutrition of girls and women.
 Institutionalized discrimination manifests in laws that keep land and money out of women’s hands and thwart their access to protection and redress.